Karjhan/PizzaCuDeToate-React-ASP.NET/README.md

 #### Frontend Note
 Unfortunately, depending on the generated port for backend, you may need to replace the frontend->backend request strings in the frontend source code, as they are static.
 A refactoring of the frontend side is in progress!
+In the backend, please check the *StartupHostedService* class and replace the url in the command as necesary.

 ## Starting Commands